vladsm/knockout-mvvm-extensions/README.md

-The **MVVM extensions over the Knockout JS framework** provide solutions for some problems occuring while creating code of the rich web client applications using javascript.
-Currently this library contains the following
+The **Knockout MVVM Extensions** provide solutions for some problems occuring while creating code of the rich web client applications using javascript and Knockout JS framework.
-components:
+Currently this library contains the following components:

-OO-coding style for the application code as well as for core infrustructure code (such as custom bindings for knockout etc.);
++ support for OO-style for the application code as well as for core infrastructure code (such as custom bindings for knockout etc.);

-MVVM-styled implementation of the modal dialogs.
++ MVVM-styled implementation of the modal dialogs.

 Later the functionality is supposed to be extended.